“Rain, rain, go away, come again another day”– said no food lover ever!

 A rainy day is a special gift to food lovers!
-The monsoon food in India is something every gourmand craves for.
-When the sky turns into different shades of blue, the weather is best complimented with some tangy, spicy and hot food.
-The sound of the raindrops with some oh, so delicious food, is what we all need this monsoon season.
+When the sky turns into different shades of blue, the weather is best complemented with some tangy, spicy and hot food, isn’t it?

 A Hot Cup Of Cutting Chai